segmentio/terraform-provider-segment/docs/data-sources/user.md

 Read-Only:

-- `description` (String) An optional description of the purpose of this label.
 - `key` (String) The key that represents the name of this label.
 - `value` (String) The value associated with the key of this label.